-Environmental lawyers, whether in private practice, government, or public interest, must have a sound grounding in the technical issues and concepts that form the basis for environmental regulatory programs and that frequently arise in environmental litigation, transactions and site cleanups.
-A Certificate in Environmental Sustainability will be awarded to those J.D. students who obtain a minimum of 12 credits, including the one-credit course Human Rights and the Environment and the two or three-credit course Environmental Law, and at least nine-credits from among the following courses: Administrative Law (3 credits), Admiralty Law (3 credits), Comparative Environmental Law (3 credits), Comparative Water Law (1 credit), International Environmental Law (3 credits), Land Use Planning (3 credits), Legislation and Regulation (1 credit), Natural Resources Law and Policy (2 or 3 credits), Negotiations (1 credit), Real Estate Development and Finance (3 credits), Remedies (3 credits), Environmental Law Policy Seminar (2 credits), and Regulatory Compliance Seminar (2 credits).
+Environmental lawyers, whether in private practice, government, or public interest, must have a sound grounding in the technical issues and concepts that form the basis for environmental regulatory programs and that frequently arise in environmental litigation, transactions, and site cleanups.

+A Certificate in Environmental Sustainability will be awarded to those J.D. students who have satisfactorily completed at least 12 credit hours of designated course work, including:

+- 1. Environmental Law (2 or 3 credits); and

+- 2. Human Rights and the Environment (1 credit); and

+- 3. Any of the following additional courses to reach the total of 12 credit hours:

+- Administrative Law (2 or 3 credits);

+- Admiralty Law (3 credits);

+- Comparative Environmental Law (3 credits);

+- Comparative Water Law (1 credit);

+- International Environmental Law (3 credits);

+- Land Use Planning (3 credits);

+- Legislation and Regulation (1 credit);

+- Natural Resources Law and Policy (2 or 3 credits);

+- Negotiations (1 credit);

+- Real Estate Development and Finance (3 credits);

+- Remedies (3 credits);

+- Seminar: Environmental Law Policy (2 credits); or

+- Seminar: Regulatory Compliance (2 credits).